Launched in 2019, Bulb Foundation reflects Bulb's belief in the power of business for good and supports projects that fight the climate crisis.

 We support projects fighting the climate crisis

 We don't accept unsolicited applications for funding.
 Instead, we develop projects with partners that fit our strategic approach.
-Here's some of the ones we're currently supporting:
+Here are some of the ones we're currently supporting:

 An independent climate change think tank working to speed up the world's transition to a low-carbon economy.
 As experts on climate diplomacy and energy policy, they build the broad-based coalitions necessary to deliver a safe climate, bring impartiality to an extremely polarised discussion, and hold policymakers to account on their promises.